-The foundation for our advanced beginner and experienced nurses is a clinically integrated two-week centralized orientation.
+All nurses in MSH and MSQ attend a comprehensive two-week centralized orientation.
 We follow this with a comprehensive unit-based orientation in which nurses new to the organization work with a preceptor.
-Nurse Educators are assigned to all services, and as part of their role, they coordinate all orientation and staff development initiatives with preceptors and nurse leadership.
+Nurse Educators are assigned to all services, and as part of their role, they coordinate all orientation and staff development initiatives in conjunction with preceptors and nursing leadership.

 Other Opportunities include:

-- Liberal tuition reimbursement offering 16 credits per year for degrees in nursing at a variety of metropolitan universities
+- Liberal tuition reimbursement for degrees in Nursing

-- On-site BCLS, ACLS, PALS, and NRP classes
+- On-site BLS, ACLS, PALS, and NRP (Neonatal Resuscitation Program) classes

 - Nursing Reference Center for Free Continuing Education Credits